SAP-samples/teched2025-AD165/exercises/ex4/README.md

-# Exercise 4 - Experience your workspace as an end user
+# Exercise 4 - Experience SAP Build Work Zone and your workspace as an end user

 In this exercise, you will submit an AI use case using the wizard you just created.
 You will also use SAP Build Work Zone AI capabilities to generate texts more easily, summarize a blog post, and interact with Joule.

 > **&#9432;** Comment

-## Exercise 4.1 Use generative AI to create a status update
+## <a id="ai-feed"></a> Exercise 4.1 Use generative AI to create a status update

 After completing these steps you will have sent a status update to all users.